gnosis/gnosisvpn-client/ONBOARDING.md

 - `api_token` is the API access token of your node.
 - `internal_connection_port` is the static UDP port which you configured in step 5.

-If you like a more extensively documented configuration file try using [documented config](./documented-config.toml).
+If you prefer a more extensively documented configuration file, try using [documented config](./documented-config.toml).

 ### 7. Configure GnosisVPN client - exit location [Linux]